niveksalim/hotel-reviews/README.md

 # Hotel Review App
 This is a sample hotel review app boilerplate.
-This repository is to test candidates on their current skillets in order to fit into the position.
+This repository is to test your skills in AngularJS, Javascript and mobile development.

 ### Requirements
 1. Show hotels in nearby location